ronjaquensel/EclipseDataspaceConnector/docs/architecture/configuration.md

 ---

 It is possible to configure the Eclipse Dataspace Connector.
-All configuration are retrieved by their key from an extension, that implements the Configuration Extension interface.
+All configurations are retrieved by their key from an extension, that implements the `ConfigurationExtension` interface.

-Whether this configuration may happen when the application is running or only on start-up may vary for each configuration extension.
+Whether this configuration is applied at start-up or runtime of the application may vary for each configuration extension.

 ## Create new Setting

 Settings are identified by their key.
-When creation new setting please follow the best practices listed below.
+They are retrieved from the `ServiceExtensionContext` interface.
+When creating new settings, please follow the **best practices** listed below.

-Settings are retrieved from the ServiceExtensionContext interface.

-**Best practices for Settings**:

-- setting keys start with _edc_
+- setting keys start with `edc`
-- setting keys are defined in _private static final_ fields
+- setting keys are defined in `private static final` fields
-- setting fields are annotated with the _@EdcSetting_ marker interface
+- setting fields are annotated with the `@EdcSetting` marker interface
 - settings have a valid default value

-**Example Setting**
+Example:

 ```java
 class ExampleSetting {